 Snack: 1 cup Turmeric Milk + handful Roasted fox nuts.

-Dinner: 1 Cup Salad + 1 ½ cup Khichdi OR 2 small size Bajra Roti+ 1 Cup Kadhi + 1 Cup Vegetables.
+Dinner: 1 Cup Salad + 1 ½ cup Khichdi OR 2 small-sized Bajra Roti+ 1 Cup Kadhi + 1 Cup Vegetables.

 Bedtime: 1 Cup Kesar Milk.

-Ayurveda suggests sattvic foods keep you as close as you can be with nature.
+Ayurveda suggests sattvic foods keep you as close as you can be to nature.
 Try and consume organically grown and not genetically modified foods.
-It has to be without preservative, artificial flavors, or additives.
+It has to be without preservatives, artificial flavors, or additives.
 A simple, Homemade, vegan meal is nothing but an Indian sattvic diet.

 care@dietburrp.com For Diet Consultation Learn More